Abuton/Modelling-Subscription-for-Bank-Deposits/README.md

 researcher, they want you to come up with a robust predictive model that would help them identify customers who would or would not subscribe to their term deposit in the future.
-Your main goal as a machine learning researcher is to carry out data exploration, data cleaning, feature extraction, and developing robust machine learning algorithms that would aid them in the department.
+The main goal as a machine learning researcher is to carry out data exploration, data cleaning, feature extraction, and developing robust machine learning algorithms that would aid them in the department.

-Data Description can be found [https://archive.ics.uci.edu/ml/datasets/Bank+Marketing](here)
+Data Description can be found (https://archive.ics.uci.edu/ml/datasets/Bank+Marketing)[here]

 ### To Run the code for training and evaluation :
 1. pip3 install -r requirements.txt
 2. clone the repo and run main.py as given below

-**To Run a baseline without evaluation results** py .\main.py  --data '../data/bank-additional-full.csv'
+**To Run a baseline without evaluation results**

+py .\main.py  --data '../data/bank-additional-full.csv'

-**To run a specific model for all available models** py .\main.py  --data 'data location' --model 'model-name' e.g
+**To run a specific model for all available models**

+py .\main.py  --data 'data location' --model 'model-name' e.g

 py .\main.py  --data '../data/bank-additional-full.csv' --model 'random-forest'

-some of the models you can use are
+*some of the models you can use are*
 1. Logistic Regression use 'log-reg'
 2. eXtreme Gradient Boost  use 'xgb'
 3. Multilayer perceptron use 'mlp'